Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/_api.md

 ---

-## Admin API
+## Using the OpenID Connect API

-The OpenID Connect plugin extends the [Kong Admin API](/gateway/latest/admin-api/) with a few endpoints.
+The OpenID Connect plugin extends the Kong Admin API with endpoints for configuring discovery caches and JWKs.

+To configure and enable the plugin itself, [use the `/plugins` API endpoint](/hub/kong-inc/openid-connect/how-to/basic-example/).
+The `/openid-connect` endpoints only appear once the plugin has been enabled.

 ### Discovery Cache